Working Together

 Every project follows this proven structure.
 It keeps things predictable, ensures quality, and makes the whole experience smoother for everyone.

-Testing, LMS integration, and handover.
+Testing, integration, and handover.
 I don't disappear after delivery.
 You get documentation, training on how to make minor updates, and support for any teething issues.

 Timelines

 It depends on complexity.
 Here's what's typical for different project types.
-These assume good access to SMEs and timely feedback.

 2-4 weeks